 Goldman expressed the need for an agenda in order for members of the public to be aware of what would be discussed at meetings in advance.
 Chair Morreale noted that only the Chair is authorized to construct an agenda.
-Howarth suggested releasing an agenda two weeks in advance of meetings.
+Howarth suggested requiring an agenda to be released two weeks in advance of meetings, but to grant the Chair the ability to adjust agendas in the case of emergencies.